A Frequency Domain Approach to Predict Power System Transients: Conclusion

 \section{Conclusion}

-This paper proposes a frequency domain approach for predicting power system dynamics and transients.
+This paper proposes a frequency domain approach for predicting power system transient dynamics.
 Inspired by the intuition that there are relatively few dominate modes in the frequency domain, we construct neural networks with Fourier transform and filtering layers.
 We design the dataframe to encode the power system topology and fault-on/clear information in transient dynamics, allowing the extraction of spatial-temporal relationship through 3D Fourier transform.
-Simulation results show that the proposed approach speeds up prediction computations by orders of magnitude and is highly accurate for different fault types without the requirement on the detailed system parameters.
-Compared with state-of-the art AI methods including Physics-Informed neural networks and generic deep neural network, the proposed method reduce MSE prediction error by more than 50\% and vastly improves the detection of unstable dynamics.
+Simulation results show that the proposed approach speeds up prediction computations by orders of magnitude and is highly accurate for different fault types.
+Compared with state-of-the art AI methods, the proposed method reduce MSE prediction error by more than 50\% and vastly improves the detection of unstable dynamics.

+\highlights{The simulation results point to an interesting observation that there are sparse patterns behind the transient dynamics of the system, and it is this sparsity that allows the neural networks to learn and predict.
+Making the theory rigorous is an important future direction for us.
+The RAM space of GPU resources constrains the amount of data that can be processed to train the neural networks.
+Investigating the parallel training on multiple GPU resources and the better usage of RAM space are also important future directions for the proposed method to be utilized in larger systems. }